johncarl81/transfuse/documentation.md

 Transfuse makes the entire Activity lifecycle available through a set of annotations.
 Users may annotate zero, one, or many methods in the class.
 In turn, these will be called during that lifecycle event.

-In the Example class below, the log() method is used as the annotation method:
+In the Example class below, the log() method is executed during the onCreate phase of the Activity lifecycle:

 {% highlight java %}
 @Activity(label = "Transfuse Example")